anton-k/processing-for-haskell/README.md

 update t = return (t + 0.025)
 ~~~

-It's much the same thing we did, but now the state is explicitly stated in
+It's much the same thing we did, but now the state update is written explicitly in
 the type signature of the function.

 So we can set the things in motion!
 But the Haskell language knows nothing about